cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 #### Tree Permit

-If you have any trees over 19 inches in diameter, you will need to have your project reviewed by a city arborist.
-Even though there are likely not any trees inside your home, arborists make sure the tree's Critical Root Zone is not damaged by any equipment that is brought in to remodel your home.
+You will need to have your project reviewed by a city arborist if you have any trees over 19 inches in diameter on you property.
+Even though there aren't any trees inside your home, arborists make sure the tree's Critical Root Zone isn't damaged by any construction equipment brought in to remodel your home.

 [Learn more about protected trees and their construction requirements](/residential-toolkit/building-near-a-tree/).